MapsPeople/docs/src/various/custom-properties.md

 ![custom-properties-android](/assets/various/custom-properties-android.png)

-Using the above screenshot as an example basis - To fetch the `value` value of a custom property (also known as the `field`), you use `location.properties.fields[key].value`.
-In an example, that would look like this:
+Using the above screenshot as an example, you fetch the `value` value of a custom property (also known as the `field`) with `location.properties.fields[key].value`.
+In code, it could look like this:

 ```js
 function getLocationFieldValue(location, key) {